-Book pricing can be both very simple, or incredibly complex, it all depends how deep in the details you dive.
+Book pricing can be both very simple, and incredibly complex, it all depends how deep in the details you dive.

 Most of the complex advice is pricing fiction books, or pricing for professional writers, and is not really that useful for Authors writing business or personal development books.

 Now, look at this chart that compares book sales to price.
-This data isn’t perfect (it’s gathered by Smashwords), but our experience and our data watching hundreds of authors in business and personal development maps almost precisely to this chart.
+This data isn’t perfect (it’s gathered by Smashwords), but our experience and our data watching hundreds of authors in business and personal development maps very closely to this chart.

 As you can see, there are basically three tiers: